 All of you have a great week and I will see you next weekend with book news galore.
 Thanks for letting me rant and include my two cents.
 And if you have a cause you are passionate about, let us know in the comments and give us a link to support you!

 [Update 6/6/20: The Surgery went well.
 The disc between L5 and S1 was completely crushed and being forced out the side.
-So the surgeon said he fashioned a cage around that fusion.
-I won’t see the x-ray till I go to my follow-up appointment, but I will show you.
-I’ve only ever had Steri-strips to close the wound, but this time they used staples–25 staples–and I’ll have to have them removed.
-Of course, I already pulled out half of the bottom staple, but I hope the others hold.
+So the surgeon said he fashioned a cage in that fusion (It’s the little cylinder below that looks like a bullet).
+I’ve only ever had Steri-strips to close the wound, but this time they used staples–25 staples–and I’ll having them removed was fun.
+Of course, the first thing I did was pull out half of the bottom staple, but the others held.
 They itch like crazy.
 I’m trying to work, but I’m only up for about four hours at a time, then sleep for three–between medication doses.
 I got a fabulous anesthesiologist this time who’d just had training on chronic pain patients and knew to give me extra medication, and I did beautifully.
 I’m taking lots of walks around the block with my walker, like a granny.
 Lol.
 The opiates make me very emotional, as well.
 I will take them as a normal patient would, then go back to my Subutex doctor.
 If I didn’t need him, I’d leave though, because his behavior throughout this ordeal has been unfathomable to me, and uncaring at best.
 Thank you for all your support!
 I’ll keep you updated.]